 Using small word sizes (like 8 bits) makes round-off error a problem.
-In the algorithms described, round-off error is not random, but a consistent rounding-down of the samples.
-This effect significantly reduces the decay time of the fundamental frequency (when compared to the theoretical decay time, or the decay time when

-STFD2/WAV STAN 3411 DEL/A (S80-20) -56-83/01/27 the algorithm is computed with much larger word sizes).
-The effect can be almost eliminated by randomly adding 0 or 1 to $y{n-N} + y{n-N-1}$ before dividing by 2.
+In the recurrence described, round-off error is not random, but a consistent rounding-down of the samples.
+This effect significantly reduces the decay time of the fundamental frequency (when compared to the theoretical decay time, or the decay time when the recurrence is computed with much larger word sizes).
+The effect can be almost eliminated by randomly adding 0 or 1 to $y{n-N}+y{n-N-1}$ before dividing by 2.
 This bit-twiddle technique lengthens the final decay of the fundamental roughly back to its theoretical decay time, without appreciably lengthening the initial attack of the tone.

-To get longer decay times (for plucked-string or drum), decay-stretching can be used.
+The blend factor b can also be used with decay probabilities less than 1 to stretch out the decay.
 For drums, this has the effect of increasing the "snare" sound, allowing smaller values of N to be used.
 The recurrence relation for stretched sounds is